B.A. Urban Studies, Lehigh University

 Development, Urban and Municipal Management, Research Methods, and Principles of Public

 Dr. Cander’s primary research interest is urban redevelopment.
 He is particularly concerned with how, in a changing regulatory climate that has attempted to place limits on blight declaration and the use of eminent domain, public and private entities in older or declining cities collaborate in both transparent and non-transparent ways to revalorize contested urban space.
 In short, what factors affect the political economy of land assembly and the means by which redevelopment entities package land for redevelopment purposes?
 How do these entities address the impacts of redevelopment on existing neighborhoods?
 In redevelopment-impacted communities, what roles do public participation and community opposition play in shaping the outcomes of redevelopment efforts?

-Prior to beginning his doctoral studies, Dr. Cander worked as an urban planning for approximately 16 years in Pennsylvania, Illinois, and Wisconsin at the private sector and governmental levels.
+Prior to beginning his doctoral studies, Dr. Cander worked as an urban planner at the private sector and governmental levels for approximately 16 years in Pennsylvania, Illinois, and Wisconsin.
 In these positions, his work encompassed a wide variety of projects and activities including master plan preparation, zoning administration, subdivision review, borough incorporation, small-scale downtown streetscape efforts, and municipal visioning workshops.